By Radical Yes Founder & Brand Director Kerryn Moscicki

 It began with the quilting.
 Sofia and I had been experimenting a lot with trying to make bags that had the same softness as our previous bag experiments which if you never saw them, were fully quilted and textural totes.

-So with this new collection of bags we really wanted them super quilted - almost like pillows.
+So with this collection of bags we really wanted them super quilted - almost like pillows.
 Something you could tuck under your arm and feel comforted by.
 I was hoping for a sense of being enveloped.
 That was the ambition with the padding.

 In the beginning we made a few samples with cotton outers because like always we were primarily interested in using materials that would be easily recycled and broken down at the end of their lifecycle.
 As we progressed with the cotton shells for the bags though, we found the main shape felt too stiff and bulky over the shoulder and was lacking the durability we knew we would need for a busy wonder woman's bag.

-So we began reviewing neoprene options which we have also experimented with in our bag ranges before.
+So we began reviewing neoprene options which we have also experimented with in our bag and shoe ranges before.
 But again we were finding the handles were not substantial enough - not only for maintaining the heavy padded detail we were intent on executing, but also not resistant enough to staining and pilling.
 Which is how we arrived at Nylon.

 Nylon behaves beautifully with padding and is an incredibly durable material - machine washable and easy to wipe clean.
 But Nylon is also a synthetic material which up until this point we have avoided using in any of our products because of the lack of biodegradability.